Image SEO can be a game-changer for your business.

 Do a quick check to make sure your image alt attributes are filled in, and descriptive.

-title attribute gives search engines some context about the image, plus when a user hovers over an image with the mouse, that image’s
+title attribute gives search engines extra context about the image (similar to a caption), plus when a user hovers over an image with the mouse, that image’s

 title attribute is less important than the